etc5523-2020/r-package-assessment-prigrecov/README.md

 framework in R.

-For more details and information about the content and how the dashboard application application works go to the pkgdown website:
+For more details and information about the content and how the dashboard application works go to the pkgdown website:
 [shinyCovidWorld](https://etc5523-2020.github.io/r-package-assessment-prigrecov/).

 ## Installation